humankindof/Homebrew/README.md

 > brewpack install --repo rouanw/packages

 # asdf considerations
-asdf is installed for version control<br />
-with the humankinfof/Homebrew package<br />
-additional steps required
+asdf is installed with the humankinfof/Homebrew package.
+To make it work, You have to add Homebrew Shell COmpletion for Bash.

 * Add Homebrew Shell Completion
 For zsh see:
 manual: https://docs.brew.sh/Shell-Completion